HowToThink/HowToThink/source/PvL_07.rst

     .. sourcecode:: python3
         :linenos:

-        with open("test.txt", "r") as mynewhandle:
+        with open("test.txt", "r") as my_new_handle:
-            while True:                            # Keep reading forever
-                theline = mynewhandle.readline()   # Try to read next line
-                if len(theline) == 0:              # If there are no more lines
-                    break                          # leave the loop
+            for the_line in my_new_handle:

-                # Now process the line we've just read
+                # Do something with the line we just read.
+                # Here we just print it.
-                print(theline, end="")
+                print(the_line, end="")

 This is a handy pattern for our toolbox.
-In bigger programs, we'd squeeze more extensive logic into the body of the loop at line 8 --- for example, if each line of the file contained the name and email address of one of our friends, perhaps we'd split the line into some pieces and call a function to send the friend a party invitation.
+In bigger programs, we'd squeeze more extensive logic into the body of the loop at line 5 --- for example, if each line of the file contained the name and email address of one of our friends, perhaps we'd split the line into some pieces and call a function to send the friend a party invitation.

-On line 8 we suppress the newline character that ``print`` usually appends to our strings.
+On line 5 we suppress the newline character that ``print`` usually appends to our strings with ``end=""``.
 Why?
-This is because the string already has its own newline:  the ``readline`` method in line 3 returns everything up to *and including* the newline character.
-This also explains the end-of-file detection logic: when there are no more lines to be read from the file, ``readline`` returns an empty string --- one that does not even have a newline at the end, hence its length is 0.
+This is because the string already has its own newline:  the ``for`` statement in line 2 reads everything up to *and including* the newline character.

-    .. admonition::  Fail first ...

-        In our sample case here, we have three lines in the file, yet we enter the loop *four* times.
-In Python, you only learn that the file has no more lines by failure to read another line.
-        In some other programming languages
-        (e.g. Pascal), things are different: there you read three lines, but you have what is called *look ahead* --- after reading the third line you already know that there are no more lines in the file.
-        You're not even allowed to try to read the fourth line.

-        So the templates for working line-at-a-time in Pascal and Python are subtly different!

-        When you transfer your Python skills to your next computer language, be sure to ask how you'll know when the file has ended: is the style in the language "try, and after you fail you'll know", or is it "look ahead"?

 If we try to open a file that doesn't exist, we get an error:

     .. sourcecode:: python3

         >>> mynewhandle = open("wharrah.txt", "r")
-        IOError: [Errno 2] No such file or directory: "wharrah.txt"
+        FileNotFoundError: [Errno 2] No such file or directory: "wharrah.txt"

 Turning a file into a list of lines
 -----------------------------------

 It is often useful to fetch data from a disk file and turn it into a list of lines.
 Suppose we have a file containing our friends and their email addresses, one per line in the file.
 But we'd like the lines sorted into alphabetical order.
 A good plan is to read everything into a